bkcastro/sketch-cli/README.md

 ### Iterate

-The flag `--iterate` or `-i` for short is used to iterate on the most recent sketch.
+The flag `--iterate` or `-i` for short is used to iterate on the most recent sketch by default.

 Running the command `sketch -i` produces this output: